filipemf/InterferenceRoom/README.md

 :heavy_check_mark: Login and Register

+Login screen, where is possible to access the app, if not already have sign-up, you can change to the register option.
 ![Alt text](https://github.com/filipemf/InterferenceRoom/blob/main/assets/login.png)

+Here is possible to sign up.
+These two options access the Java API using REST to both login and sign up.
 ![Alt text](https://github.com/filipemf/InterferenceRoom/blob/main/assets/register.png)

 :heavy_check_mark: Detection

+Home screen, where all the avaliable options are displayed.
 ![Alt text](https://github.com/filipemf/InterferenceRoom/blob/main/assets/home.png)

+After inserting the image source, check the checkbox to start the detection.
 ![Alt text](https://github.com/filipemf/InterferenceRoom/blob/main/assets/detection-on-video.png)

 :heavy_check_mark: Exporting to CSV

+When you have already finished the desired information, you can export the information to a CSV file.
 ![Alt text](https://github.com/filipemf/InterferenceRoom/blob/main/assets/detection-on-video-2.png)